Last updated January 2025; effective from January 2025

 It also means we can see how many questions are being asked in total and therefore make sure we employ enough practitioners to be able to answer them.

-If you are on one of our team plans (accessed via Slack or MS Teams) then you have access to the Team Check-In feature.
+Your Spill administrator may choose to enable a Team Check-in on your Spill plan.
 When you take part in a Team Check-In, you can choose to be anonymous or share your responses with Spill and/or your company.

 Sharing with Spill: If you log in with Slack then we will connect your responses to your user ID and store them so that we can track how you feel over time.
 If you do not log in with Slack then we cannot connect your responses to your user ID so your responses will be anonymous to Spill.
 We still store all responses (both anonymous responses and those linked to the user ID where you have chosen to log in) so we can identify why and when people choose not to log in.
 This helps us build a better product for users and admins.